neldivad/neldivad.github.io/docs/production/3-drums/drum.md

 - Drumsets are expensive.
 - Drums are loud and sound treating a room is expensive.
-- You need to set up a lot of microphones. for each percussion.
+- You need to set up a lot of microphones -- for each percussion.
 - Changing samples means changing your drum physically.
 - No quantized performance.
 If you make a mistake, you will have to redo the whole thing.
 (Some people would prefer the "humanized" sound of a slight mistake / offbeat recording). you can always fix this by slicing the wave later so not the biggest problem.